TheIronLord/NightPorter/README.md

 PluralSight iOS Tutorial Night Porter

 ## Repo Description
-iOS app that displays a list of things that need to be done for a caretaker of a camping ground.
+Utilized Swift, Auto Constraint, UITableViewDelegate, UIActionController, UIAction, UIContextualAction and XCode to build an app for iOS devices that tracks tasks needed to be done in a camping ground.

 ## Completed
 ![Completed App](Images/NightPorterAppCompleted.png)